Claire dela Fuente: Singing career

 Dela Fuente was 15 years old when she won the grand prize in at a singing contest at the University of the East.
 She sang the Carpenters' "Love Me for What I Am".
 She was scouted by George Canseco, who was the head judge of the competition.

 Canseco facilitated Dela Fuente's first national television appearance when she sang the jingle for a 1978 commercial for Hope cigarette.

 Initially she leveraged herself as the "Hope girl" to secure more projects.
 Her recordings of "This Girl Has Turned into a Woman" and "Take My Hand For Awhile" did not saw much success.

 She joined Dyna Records where she became well known for her performance of the song "Sayang".
 The song is an adaptation of a Malaysian song.
 Marilyn Villapando introduced Filipino lyrics to create "Sayang".

 Dela Fuente was often compared to American singer Karen Carpenter.

 She was given various sobriquets such as "Asia's Sweetest Voice" and "Queen of Tagalog Songs".
 She was also considered a "Jukebox Queen", a distinction also given to Imelda Papin, Eva Eugenio and Didith Reyes.

 Dela Fuente came out of retirement in 2006 after she became a widow.
-In 2008, she teamed up with Richard Carpenter for her international album Something in Your Eyes under Viva Records.
+In 2008, she collaborated with Richard Carpenter for her international album Something in Your Eyes where she sang a cover of the song of the same name.